Unit: Drosophila genetics and epigenetics

 We are interested in the transcriptional and post-transcriptional mechanisms of gene regulation during the development of metazoans.
 The fruit fly Drosophila melanogaster is a good experimental model to address these questions using a combination of genetic and molecular approaches.
-Two research projects are conducted in the laboratory including (i) the study of the function of the histone-acetyltransferase (HAT) P/CAF and its role in the genetic and epigenetic control of the development and (ii) the analysis of the mechanisms of post-transcriptional silencing by double-stranded RNA and micro-RNA.
+Two research projects are conducted in the laboratory including (i) the study of the function of the histone-acetyltransferase (HAT) dGcn5 and its role in the genetic and epigenetic control of the development and (ii) the analysis of mechanisms of post-transcriptional silencing by double-stranded RNA and micro-RNA.

-1. The dP/CAF histone-acétyltransférase
+1. The dGcn5 histone-acétyltransférase

 2. Analysis of Genetic Interference by double-stranded RNA and micro-RNA